-The Company, as guarantor, and Spark HoldCo (the "Borrower" and, together with each subsidiary of Spark HoldCo ("Co-Borrowers")) maintain a senior secured borrowing base credit facility (as amended from time to time, "Senior Credit Facility") that allows us to borrow on a revolving basis and has a maximum borrowing capacity of \$187.5 million as of September 30, 2020.
+The Company, as guarantor, and Spark HoldCo (the "Borrower" and, together with each subsidiary of Spark HoldCo ("Co-Borrowers")) maintain a senior secured borrowing base credit facility (as amended from time to time, "Senior Credit Facility").
+As further described below, on July 31, 2020, the Company entered into the Fourth Amendment to its Senior Credit Facility (the "Fourth Amendment").

-Subject to applicable sub-limits and terms of the Senior Credit Facility, borrowings are available for the issuance of letters of credit ("Letters of Credit"), working capital and general purpose revolving credit loans ("Working Capital Loans"), and share buyback loans ("Share Buyback Loans") for the purpose of funding the repurchase of Class A common stock and Series A Preferred Stock.
+Prior to the Fourth Amendment and subject to applicable sub-limits and terms of the Senior Credit Facility, borrowings were available for the issuance of letters of credit ("Letters of Credit"), working capital and general purpose revolving credit loans ("Working Capital Loans"), and bridge loans ("Bridge Loans") for the purpose of partial funding for acquisitions.
+Prior to the Fourth Amendment, the Senior Credit Facility matured in May 2021.